aryans1204/WassersteinGAN/README.md

 `git clone ...` into your working directory

-Then simply in your Pythin file, make an impot statement as such:
+Then simply in your Python file, make an impot statement as such:

 `from wgan import WassersteinGAN`